rhuss/rhuss.github.io/_posts/2014-10-9-Jolokia-Docker-Image.md

 The configuration of the Jolokia agent can be influenced with various environments variables which can be given when starting the container:

-* `JOLOKIA_OFF` : If set disables activation of Jolokia (i.e. echos an empty value).
+* `JOLOKIA_OFF` : If set disables activation of Jolokia.
 By default, Jolokia is enabled.
 * `JOLOKIA_CONFIG` : If set uses this file (including path) as Jolokia JVM agent properties (as described in Jolokia's [reference manual][5].
 By default this is `/opt/jolokia/jolokia.properties`.
 If this file exists, it will automatically be taken as configuration
 * `JOLOKIA_HOST` : Host address to bind to (Default: 0.0.0.0)
 * `JOLOKIA_PORT` : Port to use (Default: 8778)